Hotels close.

 Via dei Mulini · Positano

 Stand at the counter for cornetto al limone and cappuccino.
-Cash.
 The garden terrace is wasted on the morning crowd; locals come here for fifteen minutes and leave.
 Do that.

 West end of Positano · 10 min walk from the center